Meet Our Mental Health Team

 Elizabeth uses Cognitive Behavioral Therapy (CBT) with a strengths-based approach to help her clients grow from personal experiences and conflicts.
 Elizabeth sees the importance of the therapeutic relationship, so she offers a safe space and nurturing environment for all her clients.
 Elizabeth has a strong passion for helping her clients reach their full potential and supporting them during their time of growth.

-Ms. Norris works in our school-based program and in our equine-facilitated program.
+Ms. Norris works in our school-based program.

 Andrew Harris is a Licensed Clinical Social Worker who graduated from the University of Maryland School of Social Work in 2013.
 His schooling focused on the difficulties we encounter as we grow old.
 Since that time, however, he has worked in numerous settings and has experience with a wide range of clinical presentations.